averrois/git-bash/README.md

 1. Clone this repository or download the script files to your local machine.

-2. Make the scripts executable:
+2. Make the script executable:

 ```bash
 chmod +x setup.sh